Marthandam: Mathur Aqueduct

 The Mathur Aqueduct is one of the longest and highest aqueducts in South Asia and is a popular tourist spot in Kanyakumari District.
-The aqueduct is built across the Pahrali river, a small river that originates in the Mahendragiri Hills of the Western Ghats.
-Mathur Aqueduct itself carries water of the Pattanamkal canal for irrigation over the Pahrali river, from one hill to another, for a distance of close to one kilometer.
-This Aqueduct is necessitated due to the undulating land terrain of the area, which is also adjacent to the hills of the Western Ghats.
+The aqueduct is built across the Pahrali river, a small river that rises in the Mahendragiri Hills of the Western Ghats.
+Mathur Aqueduct itself carries water of the Pattanamkal canal for irrigation over the Pahrali river, from one hill to another, for a distance of close to one kilometre.
+This Aqueduct is necessitated due to the undulating terrain of the area, which is also adjacent to the hills of the Western Ghats.

-Mathur Aqueduct is a concrete structure held up by 28 huge pillars; the maximum height of the pillars reaching 115 ft.
+Mathur Aqueduct is a concrete structure held up by 28 huge piers; the maximum height of the piers reaching 115 ft.
 The trough structure is 7 ft in height, with a width of 7.5 ft.
 The trough is partly covered on top with concrete slabs, allowing people to walk on the bridge and also see the water going through the trough.
-Some of the pillars are set in rocks of the Pahrali river, though some of the pillars are set in hills on either side.
+Some of the piers are set in rocks of the Pahrali river, though some of the piers are set in hills on either side.

 Road access allows one to drive in to one side of the Aqueduct (up to one end), while it is also possible to drive into the foot of the Aqueduct (the level where the Pahrali flows) on the opposite side.
-There is also a huge flight of stairs (made in recent times) that allows one to climb from the level of the Pahrali river to the trough.
+There is also a huge flight of stairs (built in recent times) that allows one to climb from the level of the Pahrali river to the trough.